 Yarmouth Castle, Isle of Wight provides a magnificent picnic spot, with views over the Solent for a lovely relaxing family day by the sea.
 The Needles Park Chairlift continues to be a firm favourite with, the views are truly spectacular from the picturesque Needles Rocks and lighthouse to the multi-coloured sand cliffs, also look out for the marvellous turquoise colour of the sea.

 Freshwater Bay golf course is one of the most spectacular courses in the UK.
 Set on the downlands overlooking the English Channel, this seaside links style course is 5,725 yards long, par 68 which provides a challenge for golfers of all abilities.
 Visitors are most welcome.
 Calbourne Water Mill, set in 10 acres of stunning rural landscape contains one of the oldest working water mills in the country, dating back to the Domesday Book.
 A great day out for all the family.

 The Tennyson Trail is a 15 mile walk from Carisbrooke Castle to The Needles.
 The route follows across Bowcombe Down, through Brighstone Forest, across Mottistone Down, Brook Down & Afton Down to Freshwater Bay, then onto Tennyson Down & across West High Down to Alum Bay.
 The name of the trail comes from poet Alfred Lord Tennyson, a former resident of the Isle of Wight.
 There are several points of interest along the walk, including The Tennyson Monument on Tennyson Down and the spectacular view of The Needles.

 Places to eat

-Spoilt for choice, from the opulence of the George Hotel in Yarmouth to fish and chips with fantastic view from Totland pier.
-Together with a good a selection of cafes and pubs all pallets and budgets can be catered for.
+Spoilt for choice, from the opulence of the George Hotel in Yarmouth to fish and chips with fantastic view from Totland Pier.
+Together with a good a selection of cafes and pubs all palates and budgets can be catered for.